 As a life-long ‘seeker’, I first ran into Astrology around age 12 when I hung an “Aquarius” poster in my room.
 It was the first time in my life I had seen something that resonated with the weirdness and complexity of my own experience.
 There is a certain freedom that comes when you’re able to embrace the truth that our lives are mysterious forces that can’t be whittled down to a series of predictable events.
-Astrology has helped me to feel more comfortable with the things that I can only try to understand but never truly Know.
+Astrology has helped me to feel more comfortable with the things that don’t fit into tidy little boxes or categories.

 I currently live in Seattle, WA and have been practicing astrology ‘professionally’ since 2010.
 I am Level Two certified with Steven Forrest’s apprenticeship program (having spent more than 190 hours studying with him), and have also apprenticed with Adam Sommer.

 I have been training with Patricia Walsh since 2012 and as of April 2015 am a certified Deep Memory Process® Practitioner.
 I regularly assist at DMP trainings and supervise current students.
 I am deeply moved and influenced by astrologers and mentors who have focused on the therapeutic potential of astrology.

 I have a Master’s degree in Psychology with a focus in Depth Psychology.
 My thesis was entitled Astrological Ritual and the Apocalyptic Imagination.
 I loved all three years of graduate school with my whole soul.
 My Master’s degree makes me uniquely qualified to do astrological work within a therapeutic context.

 Needless to say, my practice is heavily informed by the work of C.G.
 Jung and depth psychology.
 I’m drawn to this philosophy because of its focus on soul and its reverence for the importance of exploring our depths, and our shadows, so that we might make our light shine a little brighter.